triton-inference-server/server/docs/test.rst

   $ cd qa/common
   $ ./gen_qa_model_repository

-This will generate multiple model repositories:
+This will server multiple model repositories in /tmp/qa_* (for example /tmp/qa_model_repository).
-/tmp/qa_model_repository, /tmp/qa_reshape_repository,
-/tmp/qa_sequence_model_repository, /tmp/qa_variable_model_repository,
-/tmp/qa_variable_sequence_model_repository, and
-qa_zero_model_repository.
 The TensorRT models will be created for the GPU on the system that CUDA considers device 0 (zero).
 If you have multiple GPUs on your system see the documentation in the script for how to target a specific GPU.